 The key to effective process optimization is to make all of your decisions based on research and data.
 Be wary of changing things just to change them.
 Upsetting a process can have far-ranging consequences on your project or business, so be sure to map out any possible negative effects that can stem from your changes.

-ProjectManager.com also features a kanban tool to help you visualize your workflow so you can maximize efficiency.
+One project view is the kanban board, which you can use to visualize workflow so you can maximize efficiency.
 The customizable columns on the kanban board display exactly where a task is in your process.
 Noticing that one column has too many tasks?
-You might want to start their with your business optimization.
+You might want to start there with your business optimization.

 No business process is optimized without a little help, whether it’s input from stakeholders or online tools to get your charts organized.
 Assure your stakeholders that your new processes will give them the competitive edge they need.
-ProjectManager.com is an award-winning pm software dedicated to helping businesses optimize their processes and report on all of it.
-Sign up for a free 30-day trial today.
+ProjectManager is an award-winning PM software dedicated to helping businesses optimize their processes and report on them.
+Get started for free.